hackoregon/civic/packages/component-library/stories/checkbox.notes.md

 These properties can be set in the Standard story:

 - Label
+- Disabled

 ## Custom

-The Custom story shows all possible properties that can be passed to the Checkbox component for customization.
+The Custom story shows all possible properties that can be passed to the Checkbox component for customization in the CIVIC platform.
+They include the properties in the Standard Checkbox story, plus:

+- Label placement
+- Value

-## Simple
+## Example: Form group

-## Many Data Points
+This example story shows multiple checkboxes used as a group in a form.
+In addition to setting the props for a single checkbox, in a form group you also set values for:

+- Form label
+- Form helper text
+- Display all checkboxes in a row
+- Disable the group of checkboxes